Best Practices: Product Security and AV Networks

 Extron Multi-Network Control Processors

 Multi-network control processors enable AV system designers to balance the need for access to network resources and network security.
-An Extron Pro Series control processor with AV LAN ports resides between devices such as video codecs and presentation computers on the corporate LAN, and isolates AV devices which do not require network resources, such as an organization’s touchpanels.
+An Extron control processor with AV LAN ports resides between devices such as video codecs and presentation computers on the corporate LAN, and isolates AV devices that do not require network resources, such as an organization’s touchpanels.
 These AV devices are isolated on a secure AV LAN.

-There are several networking strategies to consider for AV control systems, and determining the approach that is most suitable for your organization is key.
+There are several networking strategies to consider for AV control systems and determining the approach that is most suitable for your organization is key.
 These strategies require planning, coordination, and buy-in by both the AV integrator and the client’s IT department.
-To facilitate goals of securing AV equipment on the network, Extron provides the flexibility to deploy Pro Series control processors with AV LAN ports using Global Configurator Plus and Professional, Global Scripter, and Toolbelt.
+To facilitate goals of securing AV equipment on the network, Extron provides the flexibility to deploy control processors with AV LAN ports using Global Configurator Plus and Professional, Global Scripter, and Toolbelt.

 AV LAN Best Practices